 On November 14, 2014, the Company filed a short form base shelf prospectus qualifying an offering of unsecured medium term notes (the "MTNs") under a medium term note program ("MTN Program") for distribution to the public over a 25-month period.
 The MTNs rank equally and pari passu with all other existing and future unsecured and unsubordinated indebtedness of the Company.

-On November 26, 2014, under its MTN Program, the Company completed an offering of \$300 million medium term notes, Series 1, due 2019 (the "Series 1 Notes"), which is detailed in the following table:
+As at May 24, 2016, \$300 million was outstanding under the MTN program, which consisted of the 2.654% Series 1 Notes due November 2019 issued in November 2014 (the "Series 1 Notes").